expertofvision/ECS521-Interactive-Media-Design-and-Production-Labs-Work-FALL-2020-/lab-03/lab02.md

 # School of Electronic Engineering and Computer  Science

-## ECS521U - INTERACTIVE MEDIA DESIGN AND PRODUCTION</br>Lab 2
+## ECS521U - INTERACTIVE MEDIA DESIGN AND PRODUCTION</br>Lab 3
 </div>

 ### About this Lab
-This lab is about styling a canvas and simulating depth.
+The purpose of this lab session is get experience working with HTML5 Canvas images and to learn transformation.